-Interest income on deposits represents interest earned on contractual agreements with financial institutions at agreed rates of interest.
+Interest income on deposits is recognised on an accrual basis and represents interest earned on contractual agreements with financial institutions at agreed rates of interest.

 Income from loans is recognised on an accrual basis using the effective interest method.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument to the net carrying amount of the financial asset or liability.